ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

     [Download VM Image from here](https://ibm.box.com/s/rjh7g153prubv6lyymb5kb3hfasnctww)

 - So that anyone can use the data and run the lab/demo we have also included the raw data (CSV) files from the two banks.
-You can download them to your computer and load them into dashDB using the steps provided later in this tutorial.
+You can download them to your computer and load them into dashDB using the steps provided in this tutorial.

     [K Bank's data](https://github.com/ibm-cloud-architecture/refarch-cloud-data-analytics/blob/master/kbank_customers.csv)

     [N Bank's data](https://github.com/ibm-cloud-architecture/refarch-cloud-data-analytics/blob/master/nbank_customers.csv)

-- In order for pre-defined reports/graphics/dashboards to execute correctly, you will need to operate off the same table definition as other workshop attenders.
+- In order for pre-defined reports/graphics/dashboards to execute correctly, you will need to operate off the same table definition as other workshop participants.
 The file below contains the CREATE TABLE command:

     [Table DDL](https://github.com/ibm-cloud-architecture/refarch-cloud-data-analytics/blob/master/bank_customers.ddl)